1Jajen1/propCheck/README.md

 First of all: If you are using [arrow-kt](https://arrow-kt.io/) everything is good.
 There are plenty of instances already defined for arrows data-types.

 If not then don't worry.
-The entire api is can be used without even touching upon arrows datatypes and there are overloads specifically to avoid those types.
+The entire api can be used without ever touching upon arrows datatypes and there are overloads specifically to avoid those cases if they do come up.
-> Except Option but I don't think that will be a problem
+> That is excluding Option but I don't think that will be a problem

 ## Kotlintest generators vs propCheck
 Kotlintest already includes some means of property based testing.
 However their data-types and reflection-lookups are severly limited.
 The reason I ported quickcheck over is because it is built upon lawful instances for its datatypes and features a much richer set of methods.
 This makes testing with propCheck much easier and much more powerful.

 > There is however a helper method to convert a `Arbitrary<A>` to a kotlintest `Gen<A>`.
-That approach is somewhat limit tho.
+That approach is somewhat limited though.
 So don't expect them to be equal.

 ## Feedback
 `propCheck` is still in its early days so if you notice bugs or think something can be improved please create issues or shoot me a pull request.
 All feedback is highly appreciated.

-### Credits
+## Credits
-At this point I'd like to thank the `arrow-kt` creators and maintainers as this library would not have been possible without them.
+At this point I'd like to thank the [arrow-kt](https://arrow-kt.io/) creators and maintainers as this library would not have been possible without them.
 The same goes for [quickcheck](https://github.com/nick8325/quickcheck) which `propCheck` is based on.

 ---